Social Security Agency (Northern Ireland)

-The Social Security Agency is a government agency in Northern Ireland.
-It is a department within the Department for Communities (DfC), dealing with social security.
+The Social Security Agency (SSA) was a government agency in Northern Ireland dealing with social security.
+It was an agency of the Department for Social Development (DSD) but was merged into the newly formed Department for Communities (DfC) in 2016.

 Services

-The SSA deal with the benefits given to people who may be unemployed, supporting children under 16, unemployed with medical conditions etc. Their main goals are to:
+The SSA dealt with the benefits given to people who may be unemployed, supporting children under 16, unemployed with medical conditions etc. Its main goals were to: